PrithivishS/PrithivishS/Docker Basics.md

 Development process after docker
 ------------------------------------
 - Docker exports its own environment
+- Single docker command will start all dependencies including dependent services and configurations for the package.
+- All of the above is acheived in a single command.
+- Command is same for all OS &&.
+- Command same for all services.